cosmos/governance/submitting.md

 Share the URL with others and verify that your file is publicly accessible.

 ## Formatting the governance proposal
+This is the information that will be stored on-chain as the governance proposal.
+Most people rely upon network explorers to read this information.
+There are five (5) components:
+- title - the distinguishing name of the proposal, typically the way the that explorers list proposals
+- description - the body of the proposal that further describes what is being proposed and details surrounding the proposal
+- recipient - the Cosmos Hub (hex-based) address that will receive funding from the Community Pool
+- amount - the amount of funding that the recipient will receive in micro-ATOMs (uatom)
+- deposit - the amount that will be contributed to the deposit (in micro-ATOMs "uatom") from the account submitting the proposal

 ### Example
 {